Credit Card Debt Relief

 Credit Card Debt Relief: Know When You Need It

-• You have trouble paying your bills on time.
-You may miss payments sometimes and find yourself accruing extra penalties such as late fees and increased interest rates.
+• You have trouble paying your bills on time: You may be able to pay some bills on time, but you may also miss payments and find yourself accruing late fees or higher interest rates.

-• You may be receiving calls from creditors or from collections agencies.
+• Calls from creditors or collectors: You may be receiving calls from creditors or collections agencies and feel unsure of what to say or how to handle them.

-• Even though you worry about debt, you find yourself engaging in "retail therapy" to feel better.
+• Retail therapy: Even though you worry about debt, you find yourself shopping as a way to cope with stress or feel better.

-• You feel shame about your spending habits and try to hide your debt problems from your friends or family.
+• Shame or fear of judgment: You feel embarrassed about your debt and try to hide it from friends or family.

-If you identify any of these signs in your own life, please reach out to a ClearOne Certified Debt Specialist to talk about your debt relief options today at 866-481-1597.
+If these sound familiar, please reach out to a ClearOne Advantage Certified Debt Specialist to talk about your debt relief options today at 866-481-1597.

 Causes of Credit Card Debt